chilismaug/chilismaug.github.io/dana3.md

 https://www.linkedin.com/pulse/how-ace-3-awkward-yet-basic-job-interview-questions-dana-manciagli?trk=hp-feed-article-title-publish

-* "Tell me about yourself."
+"Tell me about yourself."

- I have a Bachelor of Science degree from UCLA in economics from 1995.
+I have an Associate degree from Thomas Edison State College in CS/T from 1997 and
+a Bachelor's from The Union Institute in MIS from 2001.

- I have seven years of operations experience in Fortune 500s such as Boeing and five years of finance experience, with a successful track record of execution excellence.
+I have over 20 years of software integration and development experience in large corporations as well as small and nonprofit companies.

- I am here today because you are looking for someone with solid performance in ________ and _______ (from their job description).
+I am here today because you are looking for someone with solid performance working with healthcare integration and data interfaces.

-* "Why should I hire you over other candidates?"
+"Why should I hire you over other candidates?"
 3 points from THEIR job description

- You are looking for someone who can do ___________.
-I have excelled in that for three years.
+You are looking for someone who can handle a wide range of software life cycle roles and I have performed many jobs such as testing,   requirements analysis, training and troubleshooting infrastructure issues involving software and hardware integration.

- You need someone who is ______________ and __________ and I can give specific examples where I have proven this is a core competency of mine.
+You need someone who is familiar with translating designs/user stories to code as well as who can help explain technical issues to users, management and other technical staff - this is a core interest and competency of mine.

- You are looking for someone who is passionate about your company, your industry and this particular job.
+You are looking for someone who is passionate about your company, your industry and this kind of job.
 I really want this job, and I know I can deliver superior results for you and work well as a team member.

 * "Give me an example where you have failed."  - a "middle" example that shows self-awareness AND what you learned:

  I lead a major cross-team initiative but learned later that two people weren't fully on board.
 I should have met with each person individually, and I have done just that ever since.